Benny Tai

 Early Life and Academic Career

-Benny Tai was born in Hong Kong in 1964 and received his LLB and PhD in law from the University of Hong Kong, specialising in constitutional law and civil liberties.
-He spent much of his career as a law professor at HKU's Faculty of Law, where he was recognised for his scholarship in constitutionalism and civil society, and was active in Hong Kong's legal community and religious civic organisations.
+Benny Tai was born in Hong Kong in 1964.
+He earned an LLB and the Postgraduate Certificate in Laws (PCLL) from the University of Hong Kong, and later an LLM from the University of London.
+He returned to Hong Kong and spent his academic career at HKU's Faculty of Law, rising to associate professor and serving as Associate Dean of the Faculty from 2000 to 2008.
+He was recognised for his scholarship in constitutionalism and civil society, and was active in Hong Kong's legal community and religious civic organisations.

 Umbrella Movement and Civil Disobedience

 In 2013, Tai published an article proposing civil disobedience as a response to Beijing's potential refusal to grant genuine universal suffrage, attracting widespread attention.
 In 2014, he co-founded the "Occupy Central with Love and Peace" campaign alongside Chan Kin-man and Reverend Chu Yiu-ming, which formed an important organisational foundation for the Umbrella Movement of that year.
-The three were subsequently prosecuted for public nuisance-related offences and convicted in 2019.
+The three, along with six other defendants, were prosecuted for public nuisance-related offences; all nine were convicted on 9 April 2019, and on 24 April 2019 Tai was sentenced to 16 months' imprisonment and taken into immediate custody.
+He subsequently appealed both his conviction and sentence.

 "35+" Primary and NSL Prosecution